Dual forms of the orthogonality relations of some classical q-orthogonal polynomials: Introduction

 \section{Introduction}

-In the past decades various methods of finding and proving summation and transformation formulations of hypergeometric series have been proposed.
+In the past decades various methods of finding and proving summation and transformation formulas of hypergeometric series have been proposed.
 One of typical methods is the inverse relations investigated systematically by J. Riordan \cite{riordan} at first time and developed thoroughly by Ch.
 Krattenthaler, L. C. Hsu and W. C. Chu, as well as others.
-The reader might consult \cite{4,car, chu1,chu2,chu3, chu4, 111, gouldhsu,kratt, milne} and related references therein.
-Of these, it is particularly noteworthy that a series research works \cite{chu1,chu2,chu3, chu4} by W. C. Chu displays that the inverse relations, as the celebrated WZ-method \cite{aeqb} does, is one of powerful tools to hypergeometric series.
+The reader might consult \cite{4,car, chu1, 111, gouldhsu,kratt, milne, zengguo} and related references therein.
+Of these, it is particularly noteworthy that a series of research works \cite{chu1} by W. C. Chu displays that the inverse relations, as the celebrated WZ-method \cite{aeqb} does, is one of powerful tools to hypergeometric series.
 Indeed, in the rich world of summation and transformation formulas, many results seem totally different in form but are equivalent to each others up to inverse relations.
-Some persuasive examples, as shown by Chu in loc. cit., are the $q$-Pfaff-Saalsch\"{u}tz formula, Watson's $q$-analogue of Whipple's transformation from ${}_{8}\phi _{7}$ to ${}_{4}\phi _{3}$ series, Jackson's terminating very-well-poised balanced ${}_{8}\phi _{7}$ summation formula and, as its limiting case, the nonterminating $\,_6\phi_5$ summation formula.

 As we will see later, similar equivalences occur often in the orthogonality relations of orthogonal polynomials.
 Nevertheless, it has been lacking of systematic and full investigation so far.
 It is the problem that the present paper will attack.
-For a more general development of the theory of orthogonal polynomials, the reader might consult \cite{ismailbook} by M. E. H. Ismail.
+For a more general development of the theory of orthogonal polynomials, the reader might consult \cite{ismailbook,ismailadd1,ismailadd2} by M. E. H. Ismail.
 Regarding applications of $q$-series to orthogonal polynomials, the reader is referred to \cite[Chapter 7]{10} for a good survey.

 Our aim of this paper is to associate the orthogonality relations of discrete and continuous $q$-orthogonal polynomials listed in the $q$-Askey-scheme \cite{schem} with some summation and transformation formulas of basic hypergeometric series via the use of inverse relations, regardless of the cost of tedious calculations involved.
 As rewarding, the latter would at least, even if it is not always new to us, offer a possibly novel insight into discrete and continuous $q$-orthogonal polynomials.